SkylineCommunications/dataminer-docs/connector-help/connector_help/Cisco_Meraki.md

 ### 1.0.0.x range

-In the 1.0.0.x range of the driver, the element consists of the following data pages:
+In the 1.0.0.x range of the connector, the element consists of the following data pages:

 - **General**: Contains the System Description, Up Time, Contact and other such parameters.
 Also displays the Organization Name and the Organization Status.
 - **Network**: Contains the Network Table, which allows you to monitor the networks in the organization.